EggBaconAndSpam/eggbaconandspam.github.io/_posts/2019-07-02-Implementing Type-On-Hover.md

 ## Conclusion
 Basically, we ended up re-implementing the behaviour of Dhall's [typechecker](https://github.com/dhall-lang/dhall-haskell/blob/8995efe69233d36fccea4f14df28a2b073e9390b/dhall/src/Dhall/TypeCheck.hs#L100-L846) in the "interesting cases".
 The structurally simpler cases are all handled neatly using the `toListOf` lens combinator (whose behaviour is indistinguishable from magic).

 Note that we did not talk about the "frontend" at all, i.e. the plumbing needed to handle LSP [Hover Requests](https://microsoft.github.io/language-server-protocol/specification#textDocument_hover) and produce the corresponding "hover result".
-Currently this amounts to all of [15 lines of "plumbing code"](https://github.com/dhall-lang/dhall-haskell/blob/3a120d277f62fe83f8d9b35f14e3c93b9a6076cf/dhall-lsp-server/src/Dhall/LSP/Handlers.hs#L160-L175); feel free to have a look at it.
+Currently this amounts to all of [15 lines of "plumbing code"](https://github.com/dhall-lang/dhall-haskell/blob/3a120d277f62fe83f8d9b35f14e3c93b9a6076cf/dhall-lsp-server/src/Dhall/LSP/Handlers.hs#L160-L175).
+Feel free to have a look at it on your own, but don't expect any interesting new insights.